integratedmodelling/klab/docs/source/developers/embedded.rst

         engine.stop();
     }

-A lot happens behind the scenes.
+A lot happens behind these few lines of code.
 Let us analyze the example line by line.
 The first call creates a modeling engine

 .. code-block:: java